Machu Picchu, part of our Cusco, Sacred Valley and Rainbow Mountain tour

 Your first view of Machu Picchu is the most special, which is why we head to the famous Sun Gate, or Inti Punku (2,745m / 9,005ft).
 As we approach the gate, there is no suggestion of the view that awaits.

 Cross through the Inti Punku, and on the other side, the archaeological wonder that is Machu Picchu spreads out beneath your gaze.
-What was once a fortress to monitor those who entered Machu Picchu now offers its finest view of the ruins, some 300m/985ft below.
+What was once a fortress to monitor those entering Machu Picchu now offers the finest view of the ruins, some 300m/985ft below.

 The Incas, of course, built more into the Sun Gate than just a watchpoint for people approaching from Cusco.
 On a ridge above Machu Picchu, its south-easterly location means the sun passes through the gate each summer solstice.